shiinayuugao/MSBD5001-Kaggle-in-class-competition/README.md

 * sklearn

 # Model
-The final result of this project is produced by XGBRegressor and RandomForestRegressor
+The final result of this project is produced by XGBRegressor, RandomForestRegressor and GradientBoostingRegressor
 # How to run it
 In order to genreate the output, you can directly run the file '5001_kaggle _CAORan.ipynb' in jupyter notebook The generated submission result is 'submission_result.csv'